 - 5 Is There A Treatment For Snow Nose?

 - 6 What Other Issues Can Affect Your Cockapoo’s Nose

 - 7 Reaction To Plastics

 - 10 Final Thoughts

-In the past, snow nose was assumed to affect dogs who lived in cold climates solely; however, this is not the case.
+In the past, snow nose was assumed to solely affect dogs who lived in cold climates; however, this is not the case.
 Dog owners need to be aware of the distinction between snow noses and more serious colour changes in their pets.

 What Is Snow Nose in Cockapoos?

-When a Cockapoo’s nose goes from a black to a pink or brown colour, it’s known as a “snow nose.”
-Old beliefs held that only in the winter months when there is snow can this happen; however, contrary to popular belief, dogs that don’t live in cold environments may also have this nose colour change.
+When a Cockapoo’s nose goes from black to a pink or brown colour, it’s known as a “snow nose.”
+Old beliefs held that this only happens in the winter months when there is snow; however, contrary to popular belief, dogs that don’t live in cold environments may also have this nose colour change.

 Cockapoos with snow noses, also known as hypopigmentation of the nose or vitiligo, may see their ordinarily black or brown nose turn pink or dark brown, or vice versa.
 In most cases, this is not a health issue, and it doesn’t trouble the dog; however, it does trouble the owners because it’s a matter of appearance.